 Avoid Laying Down

 After surgery, you may find yourself tired or drowsy from your type of sedation.
-When you get home, your first reaction might be to sleep, but we want to caution you against laying down.
+When you get home, your first reaction might be to sleep, but we want to caution you against lying down.

 Netflix Is There for You